staring blankly at utensils

 Or…was it?

 It is possible to look directly at a missing object and not see it.
 This is due to the agitated state of mind that often accompanies a misplacement.
 Go back and look again.
-It may be staring you in the face.

 Occasionally, our distress is such that not only do we overlook an object—we forget what we’re looking for!
 To avoid this, repeatedly murmur the name of the object. (“Potholder, potholder, potholder.”)